Please click on names for further infomation.

 I joined BowHaven as a Trustee in June 2014 and since June 2017 I have been Chair.

 My professional background has been as a Lecturer in further and higher education and I have also worked as a HR professional in a range of private and public sector organisations.
-I currently work for a national charity as a HR Consultant.
+I currently work for a national charity as Head of HR.

 I find the communities in East London vibrant and engaged and I feel that despite our many challenges, we are a welcoming and warm community.